AndreyBychkov/nalgebra_lapack/README.md

 Rust library for linear algebra using nalgebra and LAPACK.

-Copy of [nalgebra-lapack](https://github.com/dimforge/nalgebra/tree/dev/nalgebra-lapack) with dependencies path.
+Copy of [nalgebra-lapack](https://github.com/dimforge/nalgebra/tree/dev/nalgebra-lapack) with dependencies patch.

 ## Documentation